-The Cape Codder cocktail is a bar classic.
-The drink is a simple combination of vodka and cranberry juice.
-It is typically made with lime juice or a nice big lime wedge.
+The Cape Codder cocktail aka the Cape Cod drink is a bar classic comprised of a simple combination vodka and cranberry juice.
+The Cape Codder drink is typically made with lime juice or a nice big lime wedge as a squeezable garnish.

 I'll walk you through the recipe below and share a little background on the classic vodka cocktail.